alexanderjacks/mva-retreat/src/pages/schedule/index.md

 Facilitator: Outdoors for All

 Get out on the water at Discovery Park with our partners Outdoors for All.
 Participants can choose to kayak, SUP, or just hang out in the outdoors after a day of travel and sitting.
+All gear provided just bring clothes you don’t mind getting in the water.

 ### <span class="red-text">7:00 - 9:00 p.m.
 Dinner/Social Event</span>